RhodesPeter/waterfall-function-workshop/README.md

 # Morning challenge: implement a waterfall function
 This workshop has been inspired by @besarthoxhaj and his legendary waterfall function workshop given to FAC9.

+A waterfall functoin "runs an array of functions in series, each passing their results to the next in the array."

 You have all seen the compose function.
 It allows you to take some functions, and compose them into a single function!
 What do you do if the functions are asynchronous?
 Implement the function waterfall, waterfall takes three arguments: